Gravitational Waves from the Big Bang: Cosmic inflation: what role does it play in our account of the history of the universe?

 Suppose the universe's only constituents are pressureless dust and the ultrarelativistic gas—which is a good approximation for the early universe and was the paradigm for its full history in the late 1970s when inflation came about, decades before the discovery of dark energy in the late 1990s.
 Then, Eqs. \ref{friedmannomega} and \ref{H(a)} can be combined to yield

-Therefore, since the expression within brackets was much larger in the early universe than it is today, for $|\Omega_{k,0}|$ to be small today, it would have to have been much smaller in the past: $|\Omega_k(t_{\mathrm{early \:universe}})|\ll|\Omega_{k,0}|\ll1$.
-And, as it turns out, $|\Omega_{k,0}|$ is indeed very small today.
+Therefore, since the $a$-dependent terms in the denominator were much larger in the early universe than today, if today $|\Omega_{k,0}|$ is small, then $|\Omega_k|$ must have been much smaller in the past: $|\Omega_k(t_{\mathrm{early \:universe}})|\ll|\Omega_{k,0}|\ll1$.
+And, as it turns out, today $|\Omega_{k,0}|$ is indeed very small.
 State-of-the-art observational constraints from the cosmic microwave background combined with gravitational lensing and baryon acoustic oscillations indicate $|\Omega_{k,0}|\lesssim0.005$ \cite{Planck:2018vyg}—i.e. the universe we live in is geometrically flat or very close to it.
 For example, as further addressed in Section \ref{bbn}, Big Bang nucleosynthesis, when the universe's low-mass chemical elements were formed from nuclear reactions in the radiation-dominated epoch, is arguably the earliest moment in the universe's history whose physics details we are confident about, with $a(t_{BBN})\approx3.6\times10^{-9}$.
 Consequently, given that $\Omega_{m,0}$ is $O(1)$ and $\Omega_{r,0}$ is $O(10^{-4})$, $|\Omega_k(t_{BBN})|\lesssim10^{-15}$.
 The deviation of the density parameter $\Omega$ from $1$ could have happened only after the $\mathrm{15^{th}}$ decimal place during Big Bang nucleosynthesis.
 This is impressive!
 If nothing else is added to the theory of the history of the universe, then $\rho$ will have been extremely close to $\rho_c$ for the entirety of the cosmos' history, with spectacular many-decimal-places agreement in the early universe.